osrf/gazebo_design/zmq_transport/zmq_transport.md

 Open questions:

 1. How to test the communication between different machines on the same LAN?
-1. How to test the commuinication between different machines on different LANs?
+1. How to test the communication between different machines on different LANs?